VOLTAGE-LEVEL TRANSLATORS

 The below schematic shows a simple circuit for voltage-level translation using a single MOSFET and pull-up resistors.
 It supports bi-directional digital signal translation.

-Plenty of dedicated ICs exist for performing voltage-level translation, from dedicated low-to-high translations, high-to-low, anything-to-anything, and bit widths of 1-bit to 16-bit.
+Totem-pole voltage-level translators used totem-pole MOSFET receivers and drivers for performing voltage-level translation.
+There are dedicated low-to-high translations, high-to-low, anything-to-anything, and bit widths of 1-bit to 16-bit.
 1T

 means 1 gate with voltage translation, 45